AI-READI/cds-specification/docs/specification/datatype-directory-structure.md

 ## About

-The CDS specifies to maintain one folder per datatype at the root level of a dataset.
-This page provides specification about how data must be organized within each datatype folder.
+The CDS specifies to maintain one directory per datatype at the root level of a dataset.
+This page provides specification about how data must be organized within each datatype directory.

 ## Specifications